isabella232/plasticwatch/README.md

 The website needs a running instance of [Observe API](https://github.com/developmentseed/observe-api).
 Please refer to the [Config files](#config-files) section if the API instance has a different hostname than specified at [config/defaults.js](app/assets/scripts/config/defaults.js).

 ### Prepare OSM Data
-To prepare OSM data to be loaded as part WikiPlastic, use the util script in `/utils`.
+To prepare OSM data to be loaded as part PlasticWatch, use the util script in `/utils`.
 The script takes an Overpass query and dumps GeoJSON FeatureCollection in `/tmp/data.geojson`.
 This  can be directly uploaded to Observe API using the end point  `POST /osmobjects`.

 ### Install modules dependencies